 Texture-wise, this frosting is super creamy and has the most delicate crust when left out at room temperature.
-(The time will vary based on your climate, but it takes about an hour in my dry California kitchen.)
+(The time will vary based on your climate, but it takes about an hour in my dry California kitchen to develop said crust.)
 The crust is similar to a Krispy Kreme donut glaze, if that makes sense.

 This wouldn't be a Sugarologie recipe unless I messed with it to make it more stable. 😁 In most recipes, butter and cream cheese are mixed, then powdered sugar is added.
 Doing it this way, or treating the cream cheese like a solid fat, will give the frosting a looser texture.
 That's because we treat the cream cheese like a liquid (up to 60% water!), which is typically added at the end of frosting recipes.
 So that's what we do in my recipe.